levsero/test_embed/doc/gtm.md

 4. [Edit][gtm-update-tag-link] the new tag and paste the copied snippet code in the HTML textbox.
 5. Configure the [Fire On step][gtm-fire-on-step-link] to run whenever you'd like on your website.

-### Adding the Web Widget via Google Tag Manager (Original snippet)
+### Adding the Web Widget via Google Tag Manager (legacy snippet)

-If you're using the original snipppet, follow the steps in this section to get the Web Widget working in GTM.
+If you're using the legacy snippet, follow the steps in this section to get the Web Widget working in GTM.

-The original snippet looks as follows:
+The legacy snippet looks as follows:

 ```html
 <script>/*<![CDATA[*/window.zEmbed||function(e,t){var n,o,d,i,s,a=[],r=document.createElement("iframe");